 In the beginning, your drinking might not seem to be any different from the way other people drink.
 You may drink only with friends or at parties.
-It may stay like this, or you may begin to drink more.
+It may stay like this, or you may start to drink more.
 Your drinking might become a way for you to feel normal or to cope with life's problems.

-Problems from drinking
+Problems from alcohol use disorder

-Long-term heavy drinking harms your liver, nervous system, heart, and brain.
+Drinking too much alcohol on a regular basis harms your liver, nervous system, heart, and brain.
 It can cause health problems or make them worse.
 These problems include:

 - Cirrhosis or pancreatitis.

 - Certain types of cancer, including breast cancer.

 Heavy alcohol use also can cause stomach problems, interactions between medicines and alcohol, and sexual problems.
 It can lead to violence, accidents, social isolation, and problems at work, school, or home.
 You also may have legal problems, such as traffic tickets or car crashes, as a result of drinking.

 Drinking alcohol can cause unique problems for older adults and people who are pregnant or who have other health conditions.
 If you are pregnant, you should not drink any alcohol because it can harm your baby.